lotteries-io/lotteries-io.github.io/_application-profiles/lotteries-io-order.md

 }
 {% endhighlight %}

-### Signing the Order HTTP Request
+## Signing the Order HTTP Request
 The order HTTP request is to be digitally signed by the retailer using the scheme described in the draft IETF Standard [Signing HTTP Messages](https://tools.ietf.org/html/draft-cavage-http-signatures-03).
 A `Digest` header for the HTTP entity as per [RFC 3230](http://tools.ietf.org/html/rfc3230) MUST be set and SHOULD be at least SHA-256.
 MD5 and SHA1 MAY NOT be used as they are too weak.
+Operators may specify which digest algorithms they accept in their own application profile.

+## Order Identity

+*The identity of the order is considered to be a cryptographic hash over the entire body content (including whitespace, etc).*

+That is important.

+If the retailer resends the same logical content but formatted differently then it will have a different digest and be treated as a fresh order on the operator side.

+Note that the same bet and participation pool specifications may be submitted multiple times - this is part of daily business.
+If a retailer sends the same [retailer-order-reference](../properties/retailer-order-reference) multiple times (either with the same logical content but formatted differently, or with different logical content), then they will have to deal with the additional order costs and the complexity of disentangling what they really meant themselves.

 ## Initial Operator Order Processing